marcelosdaros/Form-Validation-Challenge/README.md

 ## Hands On!

-The application was deployed in a GitHub page and can be teste through this link: https://marcelostrackdaros.github.io/Form-Validation-Challenge/
+- The application was deployed in a GitHub page and can be tested through this link: https://marcelostrackdaros.github.io/Form-Validation-Challenge/

 #### Challenge proposed by Let's Code and developed by Marcelo Strack Daros